SCOPE-MOVE evidence explorer for method selection

 Pooled line

 The vertical dashed line in the Primary Tool.
-The manuscript option uses available manuscript covariates; the simple option uses no covariates.
+The covariate-adjusted option uses available review covariates; the simple option uses no covariates.

 Above pooled